Approaching the concepts of ecosystems resilience and stability through spatiotemporal system dynamics and agent-based modelling

 A. E. Frazier, C. S. Renschler, and S. B. Miles, “Evaluating post-disaster ecosystem resilience using MODIS GPP data,” International Journal of Applied Earth Observation and Geoinformation, vol. 21, pp. 43-52, 2013.

-Á. Drégelyi-Kiss and L. Hufnagel, “Simulations of Theoretical Ecosystem Growth Model (TEGM) during various climate conditions,” Applied Ecology and Environmental Research, vol. 7, pp. 71-78, 2009.
+Á. Drégelyi, and L. Hufnagel, “Simulations of Theoretical Ecosystem Growth Model (TEGM) during various climate conditions,” Applied Ecology and Environmental Research, vol. 7, no. 1, pp. 71-78, 2009.

-J. M. Baetens and B. De Baets, “A Behavioral Analysis of Cellular Automata,” in International Conference on Parallel Computing Technologies, 2015, pp. 123-134.
+J. M. Baetens, and B. De Baets, “A Behavioral Analysis of Cellular Automata,” in International Conference on Parallel Computing Technologies, Nizhni Novgorod, Russia, 2015, pp. 123-134.

 J. Shukla, “Assessment of climate in Jharkhand: A precipitation and Evapotranspiration regime approach,” Int.
 J. Exp.
 Res.
 Rev, vol. 4, pp. 51-56, 2016.

-G. de Souza Rolim, A. de O, and E. Lucas, "Camargo, Köppen and Thornthwaite climate classification systems in defining climatical regions of the state of São Paulo, Brazil,” International Journal of Climatology, vol. 36, pp. 636-643, 2016.
+G. de Souza Rolim, and L. E. de O., “Camargo, Köppen and Thornthwaite climate classification systems in defining climatical regions of the state of São Paulo, Brazil,” International Journal of Climatology, vol. 36, no. 2, pp. 636-643, 2016.

-M. de Carvalho Alves, L. G. de Carvalho, R. L. Vianello, G. C. Sediyama, M. S. de Oliveira, and A. de Sá Junior, "Geostatistical improvements of evapotranspiration spatial information using satellite land surface and weather stations data,” Theoretical and applied climatology, vol. 113, pp. 155-174, 2013.
+M. de Carvalho, et al., “Geostatistical improvements of evapotranspiration spatial information using satellite land surface and weather stations data,” Theoretical and applied climatology, vol. 113, no. 1-2, pp. 155-174, 2013.

 J. Iriondo, M. Albert, L. Giménez Benavides, F. Domínguez Lozano, and A. Escudero, “Poblaciones en peligro: viabilidad demográfica de la flora vascular amenazada de España,” Dirección General de Medio Natural y Política Forestal (Ministerio de Medio Ambiente, y Medio Rural y Marino), Madrid, 2009.

-J. T. Bonner, Size and cycle: an essay on the structure of biology: Princeton University Press, 2015.
+J. T. Bonner, Size and Cycle: An Essay on the Structure of Biology, 1st Ed.
+New Jersey, USA: Princeton University Press, 2015.

 W. Rawls, L. Ahuja, and D. Brakensiek, “Estimating soil hydraulic properties from soils data,” Indirect methods for estimating the hydraulic properties of unsaturated soils, vol. 6, 1992.